Asia oil thirst tab $1 trillion a year as crude rises to $80

 Asia is also the world’s smallest oil producing region, accounting for less than 10 percent of output.

-(Graphic: reut.rs/2wLchCf)
+(GRAPHIC: reut.rs/2wLchCf)

 U.S. bank Morgan Stanley said this week that diesel use contributes 10-20 percent to cash costs for miners, while oil contributes from 4 percent to 50 percent to the cost of power generation, depending on a company’s or country’s fuel mix.